-The Board constantly assesses risks.
+"Risk comes from not knowing what you are doing".
+The Board constantly assesses risks and discusses business issues regularly.
 To the extent risk is insurable the Board is risk averse and the Group is widely insured.
 A comprehensive insurance appraisal takes place annually to mitigate exposure to risks, such as business interruption and fire but obviously key risks such as escalating raw material prices and energy costs fall outside any insurable event.
 Inevitably the unexpected cannot be anticipated but given the depth of understanding of our principal business by the senior management, and the Board, risk is ameliorated but not eliminated.

 Our goals are simple and we avoid over-stretching our capabilities.
 Our plans are not limited to a twelve month set of figures, though budgets are prepared and monitored, and we look to benefit from decisions over a longer time frame.
 A major mitigation of risk is a close understanding of our people, their motivations, experience and limitations.
 In general it is in the nature of the Board to talk about and focus on the problems of our business.
 This is the major way in which risk is not merely identified but mitigated.
-In the current year, we have faced excess capacity in our businesses and across Europe, but turnover and profit have advanced, albeit modestly.
+Excess capacity exists in our businesses and across Europe, but turnover and profit have advanced.